-The Protect system's database of infected and fraudulent websites contains more than 80,000 websites.
-However, some websites might not be included in the database if no complaints were received about it.
+The Protect system's database of infected and suspicious websites contains more than 80,000 websites.
+However, some websites used by scammers might not be included in the database if there has been no complaints about them yet.
 Take the following precautions to protect yourself from hackers:

 - Do not enter your mobile phone number on sites that you do not completely trust.

 - Do not send messages from your phone to numbers shown on websites.